 How we help children affected by substance use

 Every child should have the care and support they need when affected by substance addiction.

 We work one on one with young people looking to stop using, we host group sessions for children with alcoholic parents, and we help families understand their addictions so they can work on rebuilding relationships with their children.

 Working with children most at risk

 Young people with parents addicted to drugs are at much higher risk of being criminally and sexually exploited.
 They are also much more likely to be neglected by their parents.

 These children need to be heard.
 Through our work, we enable young people living with alcohol-dependent parents to share their experiences.
-Our CHHAT group created a booklet to let their parents know how they feel.
-Thier drawings inspired this animation.
+A group from our Essex services created a booklet to let their parents know how they feel.
+Their drawings inspired this animation.

 mental health quote